ULHPC/tutorials/gpu/openacc/basics/README.md

 #### Few points about OpenACC

 * OpenACC is not GPU programming
-* OpenACC is expressing the parallelism in your code
+* OpenACC is expressing the parallelism in your existing code
 * OpenACC can be used in both Nvidia and AMD GPUs
 * “OpenACC will enable programmers to easily develop portable applications that maximize the performance and power efficiency benefits of the hybrid CPU/GPU architecture of